qcif/data-curator/.github/CONTRIBUTING.md

 # Contributing to Data Curator

 Firstly, thanks for being here.
 All types of contributions are valued and gratefully received.
-Please consider how you may be able to help contribute:
+You can contribute:

 - [financial support](#contribute-financial-support)
 - [ideas and feature requests](#contribute-ideas-and-feature-requests)